- April 23, 2018

 - Categories: Personal Injury

 Last month, a self-driving Uber SUV hit and killed a pedestrian in Tempe, Arizona.
 It is thought to be the first pedestrian fatality involving a fully self-driving car.
 The incident is sparking concerns about the many potential dangers of self-driving cars.
 As these vehicles become more common, it is possible we could see more serious accidents in southern California.
+If you or a loved one are affected, consulting with a pedestrian accident lawyer can provide guidance on your rights and potential remedies.

 What Happened in Arizona